ebbam/power_prediction/README.md

 This repository contains two project folders (Note: files described below are not an exhaustive list of the repository content):

 ## code
-main_pred_market.ipynb: Jupyter Notebook that demonstrates and describes the functionality of the prediction market model
+extensions/: subfolder which includes main_pred_market.ipynb: Jupyter Notebook that demonstrates and describes the functionality of the prediction market model.

 simulations/: subfolder that includes code and results for the simulation experiments varying agent attributes and introducing a whale agent on the betting market.